v8/v8.dev/src/docs/stack-trace-api.md

     at async foo (<anonymous>)
 ```

-At the time of this writing it is limited to `await` locations and `Promise.all()`, since for those cases the engine can reconstruct the necessary information without any additional overhead (that's why it's zero-cost).
+At the time of this writing, this functionality is limited to `await` locations and `Promise.all()`, since for those cases the engine can reconstruct the necessary information without any additional overhead (that’s why it’s zero-cost).

 ## Stack trace collection for custom exceptions